sonic-net/SONiC/doc/LoM/LocalMitigation.md

 # Goals
 1. Run a containerized service inside the switch that monitors switch constantly, reports any anomalies and mitigate as needed.
-2. Provide a system based off of multiple different worker units called actions.
+2. Provide a system based off of multiple independent worker units called **actions**.
 3. Provide a way to add/update an action that does one of the following.
    - Run a anomaly detection.
    - Run a safety check that might be required for mitigation.